 Digital Marketing has changed the way people shop and the way we do business.
 Before the Great Recession, I could sell $10,000 worth of leather handbags a month using Facebook.
 Today you cannot sell anything without spending hundreds of dollars on Facebook ads.

 The culture of fashion has gotten so competitive that people who you thought had your back will actually stab you if they feel the slightest bit of envy! (even if you do completely different jobs!).
-Colleagues in the fashion industry easily forget all about their alliances when they feel that they are losing something.
-If anything we need to stick together and reinvent ourselves.
-The Fashion Industry is like the "Survivor" show except we wear Prada instead of ripped bikinis and bandanas.
+Colleagues in the fashion industry easily forget all about their alliances when they feel like losing something.
+If anything, we need to stick together and reinvent ourselves.
+The Fashion Industry is like the "Survivor" show, except we wear Prada instead of ripped bikinis and bandanas.